esl/MongooseIM/README.md

 Want to get in touch with us?
 -----------------------------
-In case of any suggestions, questions or any random thoughts on this project, please feel free to contact us by the standard GitHub ways or at
+In case of any suggestions, questions or any thoughts on this project, please feel free to contact us by the standard GitHub ways or at
 <a href='mailto:mongoose-im@erlang-solutions.com'>mongoose-im@erlang-solutions.com</a>.

-Want to discuss MongooseIM, your deployment or anything else?
+Want to discuss MongooseIM, problems with your deployement or anything else?
 Try: <a href='https://erlangcentral.org/forum/mongooseim/'>https://erlangcentral.org/forum/mongooseim/</a>.